The Exhibition, York

-The Exhibition is a pub on Bootham, a street leading north from the city centre of York, in England.
+The Exhibition is a public house on Bootham, a street leading north from the city centre of York, England.

-The building was constructed in the late 18th century, as a large house.
+The building was constructed in the late 18th century as a large house.
 At the time, the Bird in Hand pub operated further south on the street, next to Bootham Bar.
 It was demolished in 1835, when the bar's barbican was pulled down, and rebuilt across the road, on the corner of St Leonard's Place.
-In 1879, the new pub was also demolished, to make way for Exhibition Square.
+In 1879, the new pub was also demolished to make way for Exhibition Square.
 It then relocated to its current building, which had six or seven bedrooms, two bars, a coffee room, a sitting room, and a kitchen.
 It was renamed the Exhibition Hotel after the Yorkshire Fine Art Exhibition.
 In the 1880s, it was renamed as "Churchill's Hotel", but in 1892 it was bought by John Smith's Brewery and became the Exhibition again.
 In 1896, it became "Dyson's Family and Commercial Hotel", but it was still popularly known as the Exhibition, and that eventually became its official name once more.
 In 1967, there was a proposal to demolish the building, in order to make the city's inner ring road a dual carriageway, but the plan was soon abandoned.
-It was grade II listed in 1983.
+It was Grade II listed in 1983.